robotjsorg/AI_Hackathon_RAG_chatbot/server/README.md

 - **Method:** POST
 - **Description:** Query the vector database to retrieve relevant documents.
 - **Request Body:** JSON object containing the query.
-  - `query`: The query string to search for in the documents.
+  - `query`: The query to search for in the documents.
+String.
-- **Response:** JSON object with retrieved context.
+- **Response:** A list of strings, each representing a related document.

 ## Implementation Details